 Garden therapy has been utilized for its power to heal for many centuries.
 In Mesopotamia, dating as far back as 2000 B.C., lush agricultural plots that lay in the fertile river valleys of the Tigris and Euphrates rivers provided inspiration for the first designed gardens in this otherwise very arid landscape (Jellicoe & Jellicoe, 1995).
 In 1812 Dr. Benjamin Rush, known for his role in the development of modern psychiatry, published a book titled, “Medical Inquiries and Observations Upon Diseases of the Mind”.
 Rush stated that “digging in a garden” was one of the activities that distinguished those male patients who recovered from their mania from those that did not (Rush, 1812).

 Since 2011, Fresno County Behavioral Health has established eight Horticultural Therapeutic Community Center (HTCC) gardens with the use of Mental Health Services Act (MHSA) funding.
 These centers specifically serve Southeast Asian, Slavic, Hispanic, Anglo, African American and Punjabi populations, as well as other populations within Fresno County.
-These horticultural therapeutic community center gardens were developed as a means of prevention and early intervention for mental health needs and to allow an avenue for a conversation about mental illness community clients.
+These horticultural therapeutic community center gardens were developed as a means of prevention and early intervention for mental health needs and to allow an avenue for a conversation about mental illness in the community with clients.
 In addition to gardening, these centers provide mental health education, outreach, focus groups, preventive activities, and peer support treatment for non-serious mental illness (SMI) clients.

 It’s important to note the recent surge of interest in horticultural activities in treatment programs which has led to the use of many terms for these programs and activities, such as therapeutic horticulture, garden therapy, social horticulture, and therapeutic gardening.
 Because these terms are used interchangeable it is difficult to distinguish one from another.
 Horticultural therapy has often been used as the catchall phrase, but there are some important differences between terms.
 The horticultural therapeutic community center gardens in Fresno County specifically utilize a therapeutic horticulture model, which is a process that uses plants and plant-related activities to improve participant wellbeing through active (e.g. gardening) or passive involvement (e.g. visually observing nature stimuli) (American Horticultural Therapy Association, 2012).
 For the sake of consistency and brevity, Fresno County HTCC gardens will be referred to as “gardens” for the remainder of this paper.